 CausesBy Mayo Clinic staff

 Nicotine is the chemical in tobacco that keeps you smoking.
-Nicotine is very addictive.
+Nicotine is very addictive when delivered to the lungs by inhaling tobacco smoke.
 It increases the release of brain chemicals called neurotransmitters, which help regulate mood and behavior.
-One of these neurotransmitters is dopamine, which makes you feel good.
-Getting that dopamine boost is part of the addiction process.
+One of these neurotransmitters is dopamine, which may improve your mood and activate feelings of pleasure.
+Experiencing these effects from nicotine in tobacco is what makes tobacco so addictive.

-Nicotine dependence, also referred to as tobacco dependence, involves behavioral as well as physical factors.
+Nicotine dependence involves behavioral as well as physical factors.
 Behaviors and cues that you may associate with smoking include:

-- Certain times of the day, such as with morning coffee or during breaks at work
+- Certain times of the day, such as first thing in the morning, with morning coffee or during breaks at work

 - After a meal